Animal culture: Organizational culture

 One definition of culture, particularly in relation to the organizational aspect is the utilization of "involvement, consistency, adaptation, and mission."
 Cultural traits that are indicators of a successful form of organization are more likely to be assimilated into our everyday lives.
 Organizations that utilize the four aforementioned aspects of culture are the ones that are the most successful.
 Therefore, cultures that are better able to involve their citizens towards a common goal have a much higher rate of effectiveness than those who do not have a shared goal.
 A further definition of culture is, "[s]ocially transmitted behavior patterns that serve to relate human communities to their ecological settings."
 This definition connects cultural behavior to the environment.
 Since culture is a form of adaptation to one's environment, it is mirrored in many aspects of our current and past societies.

 Cultural sociology

 Other researchers are currently exploring the idea that there is a connection between cultural sociology and psychology.
 Certain individuals are especially concerned with the analysis of studies connecting "identity, collective memory, social classification, logics of action, and framing."
-Views of what exactly culture is has been changing due to the recent convergence of sociological and psychological thought on the subject.
-"Recent work depicts culture as fragmented across groups and inconsistent across its manifestations.
-The view of culture as values that diffuse other aspects of belief, intention, and collective life has succumbed to one of culture as complex rule-like structures that constitute resources that can be put to strategic use."
+Views of what exactly culture is have been changing due to the convergence of sociological and psychological thought on the subject by the 1990s.
 Culture is specific to region and not just one umbrella definition or concept can truly give us the essence of what culture is.
 Also referenced is the importance of symbols and rituals as cognitive building blocks for a psychological concept of shared culture.